Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181028.md

 _One or two sentences describing high level project status and progress._

 Goals for Week 9 of class:
+Continue working on lane detection algorithm and testing framework from where we left them after Sprint 2.

 ### Last week's activities by team member:

 #### Adam:

 * _What did I work on?_
+  * Completed sky view task
+  * Reviewed code and continued lane detection research
 * _What did I accomplish?_
+  * Got some screenshots to demo the sky view mode

 #### Sapana: